Russia has flagged a statement made by the government spokesperson Cyrus Oguna blaming the high cost of living and fuel prices to the war in Ukraine.

 Through a statement dated Wednesday, June 22, the Russian Embassy in Kenya responded to a story covered by Citizen Digital on Oguna's remarks noting that the government was erroneous.

-Instead, the Embassy blamed policies and sanctions imposed by the US and the European Union for the increase in prices of basic commodities in Kenya and other countries.Russian President Vladimir Putin meets with Kenyan President Uhuru Kenyatta on the sidelines of the 2019 Russia-Africa Summit in Sochi on October 24, 2019.State House Kenya
+Instead, the Embassy blamed policies and sanctions imposed by the US and the European Union for the increase in prices of basic commodities in Kenya and other countries.Russian President Vladimir Putin meets former President Uhuru Kenyatta on the sidelines of the 2019 Russia-Africa Summit in Sochi on October 24, 2019.State House Kenya

 "The Western narrative that all the global, food, energy (fuel), and financial crises are because of the events in Ukraine is fundamentally erroneous," their statement read in part.